 To prevent any devices from passing on due to catastrophic flash writes, it is required to both

-- Have a custom KeepKey with an unlocked
+Have a custom KeepKey with an unlocked STM32F205 microcontroller that is not in RDP2 state.

 A custom KeepKey devkit can be built by SMD rework, specifically by replacing the TQFP64 chip with a new chip in factory configuration and programming the custom bootloader and firmware variants.